TimPaterson/Fusion360-Batch-Post/README.md

 `Milling` or `Turning`tab.
 The command appears on the toolbar next to the native Post Process command.
 It also appears in the Actions drop-down menu.

-If you give `Post Process All` a try, please help compile a list of how it does with different post proecessors.
-Post new results — success or failure — on the Issues page.
-That info will make it into the table below.

 **New to Git?** A great Git GUI is [SmartGit](https://www.syntevo.com/smartgit/), which hobbyists can use for free.
 You just select `Clone...` from its